ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-structured-query-language.md

 2. [Microsoft SQL Server](https://www.microsoft.com/en-in/sql-server/): It is a server-based RDBMS from Microsoft, typically used as a backend for applications running on a network.

 3. [PostgreSQL](https://www.postgresql.org/): It is an open-source RDBMS that emphasizes extensibility and compliance to the ANSI SQL standards.
-Postgres is also typically used for wenApp development.
+Postgres is typically used for webApp development.

 4. [SQLite](https://www.sqlite.org/): It stores a database in a single file (.db).
 One of the most significant advantages with SQLite is that all data can be stored locally without having to connect the database to a server.
 It works seamlessly with python.